 Here’s a general page of stuff I like.
-Much of this is pulled straight from my professional website, but I’m recreating it here so I can add whimsical stuff to it if I want… starting with my partner’s recipes and a short list of a few blogs I like.
+Some of this is pulled straight from my professional website, but I’m recreating it here so I can add whimsical stuff to it if I want… starting with my partner’s recipes and a short list of a few blogs I like.

 Personal Blogs I like by people I like

 I met Gene in such an interesting way.
 Shortly after I published a book about a TV show, someone contacted me on Facebook asking if I was aware that my book had been in a cast photo.
 She included a link.
 There it was: a guy reading my book with much of the cast of the show standing around him – wow!
 That guy reading my book is Gene.
 I still have no clue what voodoo he uses to be so dialed in to the pop-culture zeitgeist.
 In any case, we friended on Facebook, and when in his town on business a few years later I met him and his wife, and what delightful people!

 I was a tech writer in 1990, but ended up doing marcom writing and other stuff.
 I still officially reported to the manager of the documentation department, but I had a dotted-line manager, Eileen.
 We worked on ads, distributor guides, and trade shows — but the best project was a corporate video which won an award.
 Years later we kept in touch as professional networkers do, but the work-related networking morphed into a really wonderful friendship, and I count Eileen as a family-level friend.